Originally published Sept. 4, 2019, updated Jan. 17, 2022.

 Keep the Area Around Your Outdoor Unit Well Maintained

-The outdoor unit of your air conditioner can become easily clogged with outside debris.
+The outdoor unit of your air conditioner or heat pump can become easily clogged with debris.
 When this occurs, it can damage parts of your air conditioning or decrease your unit’s productivity.
 So, to keep your HVAC system in peak operating condition, start by trimming branches that hang over the unit to prevent leaves and twigs from falling into the unit.
 Next, make sure you clear away any bushes and tall grasses within at least a foot around the unit.

 Schedule Regular HVAC Maintenance